interlegis/il-charts/charts/keepalived/README.md

 # Keepalived Helm Chart

-This helm chart provides Keepalived as a DaemonSet for hosts with a specific nodeSelector (default role=ingress).
+This Helm chart provides Keepalived as a DaemonSet for hosts with a specific nodeSelector (default role=ingress).

 ## Parameters and Default Values